Zhouyiy/17645GroupProjectTeamA/movieRecommend/model/rate-prediction/report_alternative_scenario.md

 ## Problem

-Since in primary scenario, the random forest is recommended.
-The alternative scenario should be a situation that linear regression is more suitable.
+In the primary scenario, we recommended the random forest.
+Now we explore an alternative scenario where we recommend the linear regression as being more suitable.
 Generally speaking, linear regression model often serves as a starting point because of its low training cost, low inference time, and small model size.
 Considering its special attributes and constraints, the scenario can be inspired by the following criteria:
 1. Whether there is a natural linear relationship between independent variables and dependent variable in this problem.
 2. Whether the application scenario requires a light-scale, quick-to-run, frequently-trained model.
 3. Whether the output of the regression model should be a numerical / continuous value.

-Based on the these criteria, the alternative scenario we are analyzing here is to predict users' preference to a specific movie genres (measured by rate scores) by users' age, gender, and their rating scores for movies in certain genres.
+Based on the these criteria, the alternative scenario we are analyzing here is to predict users' preference to a specific movie genre (measured by rate scores) by age, gender, and their rating scores for movies in certain genres.
 So the dependent variable here is rate scores, which is a numerical / continuous value.
-And independent variables are users' age, gender, and the genres of the movie they rated.
+And the independent variables are users' age, gender, as well as the genres of the movie they rated.

-We assumed that the higher rating score a user gave to a movie, the more likely this user would love to watch more movies in the same genres.
+We assumed that the higher rating score a user gave to a movie, the more likely it is that this user would want to watch more movies in the same genres.
 And we assumed that user in certain age group with certain gender would more likely to watch certain types of movies.
 So we choose these features as training input.

-As user is continuously watching new movies, so the model should be trained frequently to recommend latest users' favorite movie genres, which prefers models with low training cost.
-As user would like to see the recommendation result right after they visit the website (or APP), the inference time of the model should be as low as unnoticeable.
-Furthermore, due to some privacy issue, users may not want to upload their age or gender information to the server, which means the model may not be able to be deployed on the server or cloud side.
+As the user is continuously watching new movies, the model should be trained frequently to recommend latest users' favorite movie genres, which prefers models with low training cost.
+As user would like to see the recommendation result right after they visit the website (or mobile app), the inference time of the model should be almost instantaneous.
+Furthermore, due to data privacy issues, users may not want to upload their age or gender information to the server, which means the model may not be deployed on an external server or the cloud.
 It might be more appropriate to deploy the model in the users' local device, which prefers light-scale, small size model.
 To sum up, this scenario prefers model with lower training cost, lower inference time, and smaller size.

 To prove that the linear regression model is the better choice, the criteria should be considered when doing tradeoffs are attributes and constraints.